 Dongola is a tiny village located in the state of Illinois.
 With a population of 639 people and just one neighborhood, Dongola is the 723rd largest community in Illinois.

-Unlike some villages, Dongola isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dongola are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Dongola is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dongola is a village of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Dongola who work in sales jobs (15.34%), business and financial occupations (10.23%), and management occupations (7.95%).

 One downside of living in Dongola, however, is that residents on average have to contend with a long commute, spending on average 31.46 minutes every day commuting to work.

-As is often the case in a small village, Dongola doesn't have a public transportation system that people use for their commute.
+Dongola is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Dongola, just 9.26% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.